EvHaus/youtube-hide-watched/README.md

 # youtube-hide-watched

-A simple userscript for toggling watched videos in the YouTube subscriptions list.
+A simple userscript for toggling watched videos in the YouTube subscriptions list, in right recommendations sidebar or on the main page.

 The script is published on GreasyFork at: https://greasyfork.org/en/scripts/13040-youtube-hide-watched-videos